Oxycodone is a strong opioid that milligram for milligram is approximately twice as potent as morphine. It is indicated

 It is recommended that the second cycle be completed within 12 months of completing the first cycle.
 The second cycle

 should begin at the data collection stage.
-Following the completion of the second cycle it is recommended practices complete
+Following the completion of the second cycle it is recommended that practices

-the remainder of the CQI activity summary sheet.
+complete the remainder of the Audit of Medical

 Claiming MOPS credits

 This audit has been endorsed by the RNZCGP as an Audit of Medical Practice activity (previously known as Continuous